kpowley/MERN-Boilerplate/README.md

 The frontend has a simple 'Hello' component that established state, fetches the backend API and renders the headline.

+## CRUD API Paths

+Mongoose Example template data model
+5 API paths connected to database to:

+- Create an item in the database
+- Get all items
+- Get an item by ID
+- Update an item by ID
+- Delete an item by ID

 ## Starting Dev Server

 Naviate to the project folder in the terminal and run `npm run dev`